Graphic of chemical composition of a substance of the group Volatile organic compounds on beige background.

 • In your construction or renovation work, use materials that have been tested according to the AgBB rating scheme.

-• Measure the VOC content with an air meter such as the air-Q and ensure sufficient fresh air supply by intermittent ventilation.
+• Measure the VOC content with an air measuring device such as the air-Q and ensure a sufficient supply of fresh air by airing the room in bursts.

 • Buy wall paints with the "EU Ecolabel", this seal, similar to the Blue Angel, indicates specially tested product with a higher quality standard.
 Also, do not store paint buckets or cleaning agents in your living area, as the toxic gases can also escape from sealed containers.